Elecrow-RD/CrowPanel-Advance-3.5-HMI-ESP32-S3-AI-Powered-IPS-Touch-Screen-480x320/readme.md

 **V1.2 upgraded**, optimized the amplifier circuit, better sound quality, and use IO21 to control mute. i2s_mic changed to two pins IO9 and IO10 control.

-## Version 1.3

-Only the button component has been updated.
+**Version 1.3**,Only the button component has been updated.
 All other hardware and I/O pins remain the same as in the previous version.

 ### 3, product information